LambdaIITH/ftb_Flutter-CodeBase/README.md

 - The popup menus are not working as expected.
 - Note that the TimeSlot must be fetched from home page only.

+<b> Hint: How do you update the UI State?
+Try to change where can you fetch TimeSlot's initial value. </b>

 [*Expected Behaviour*](page1.mp4)

 ### Bug-3,4,5 :-